-My biggest struggle clothes wise has always been jeans.
-I love like a good pair of ripped jeans like that look, to me is like that.
-That's my go to outfit.
-Especially like if I'm not wearing compression under it.
+My biggest struggle clothes-wise has always been jeans.
+I love a good pair of ripped jeans like that look, to me, is like that.
+That's my go-to outfit.
+Especially if I'm not wearing compression under it.

 And you can see my tattoo peeking through.
 I love it.

-Post surgery I have now been able to fit into American Eagle Plus.
-This is shocking to me because they say they are 22-24 but I've held them up to my Torrid 20 to 24s, a good couple inch difference.
-I had the ripped jeans over my compression so you can see the black compression through it.
+Post-surgery, I have now been able to fit into American Eagle Plus.
+This is shocking to me because they say they are 22-24, but I've held them up to my Torrid 20 to 24s, a good couple-inch difference.
+I had the ripped jeans over my compression, so you can see the black compression through it.
 That's something I always do.
 I always make sure I wear my compression when I'm going to try on clothes.
 And I make sure it fits over it.
 Because I have to wear my compression.
-If I slack off on it, I get out of the habit and then I'm miserable.
+If I slack off on it, I get out of the habit, and then I'm miserable.
 And then I have to do the wrapping, which I don't like to do.
-I made sure that if I'm trying on pants, or dresses or shoes I have my compression on.
+I made sure that if I'm trying on pants, dresses, or shoes, I have my compression on.
 So I know that it fits.
-It might not seem like that much of a difference but it really can make a pair of pants not fit.
+It might not seem like that much of a difference, but it really can make a pair of pants not fit.
 Or a pair of shoes not fit.
 It's shocking how much that little bit of difference can like not make something work.